-In 2017 Bridging the Gaps (BTG) proudly enters its 27th program year.
-BTG has provided health-related service through more than 525 community organizations and has educated more than 5,000 health and social service professionals across Pennsylvania and New Jersey.
+In 2020, Bridging the Gaps (BTG) will proudly enter its 30th program year.
+BTG has provided health-related service through more than 560 community organizations and has educated more than 5,600 health and social service professionals across Pennsylvania and New Jersey.

 The BTG program has had an impact not only on the communities served, but also on the students who participate.
 Many have had experiences that altered their view of health care.

-A 1993 BTGCHIP student Marjorie Dejoie-Brewer, MD, now the Medical Director for the Sickle Cell Disease Association of America, Philadelphia Delaware Valley Chapter recently wrote: "BTG provided an arena where I truly felt connected and in touch with the individuals that I was treating.
+A 1993 BTGCHIP alum Marjorie Dejoie-Brewer, MD, said: "BTG provided an arena where I truly felt connected and in touch with the individuals that I was treating.
 Having that hands-on experience and witnessing the effects of the work I did definitely shaped my medical career.
 From that point on I wanted to see my work have a positive impact on the community in a very practical and measurable way."